 ESD stands for Electrostatic Discharge.

 Electrostatic discharge in most situations would be viewed as uncomfortable rather dangerous.
-However, given the impact that it can have on electrical equipment it is possible to have a negative impact on medical devices.
+However, given the impact that it can have on electrical equipment it is possible to have a negative impact on medical devices associated with humans.

 Why does ESD Matter?

 The electrical occurrence matters in the impact it can have on electrical circuits.
 Given the nature of electrical based devices in our daily lives ESD has increased in importance.
 With the increase in devices there has also been an increase in the amount of testing required.